nikihapy/worked-examples-rmotr/unit-3-control-flow/lesson-3-change-number-to-odd/README.md

 # Change number to odd

-Write a function that receives a number, adds 1 to that number if it is even, and returns the number.
+Define a function `make_number_odd` that receives a number, adds 1 to that number if it is even, and returns the number.

 Examples: